weynaa/cudagraphcdplaunchfailure/README.md

 }

-//twice the same type in a parameter does not work __global__ void addTest2( void* a,void*b){
+//twice the same argument-type in a function does not work __global__ void addTest2( void* a,void*b){